byui-cit/wdd131/src/prove/recipe-book-1.md

 ## **05** Check with Lighthouse

-Open your page in Chrome, and access the LightHouse tool.
+Open your page in Chrome, and access the Lighthouse tool.
 Run it for mobile first.
 How does it look?
 Read through the errors and recommendations.
 Make changes to get the scores as close to 100 as you can!
 You should be able to get to at least 95-96%.

-## **05** Commit and push to Github
+## **06** Commit and push to Github

 Commit your changes, then push them to GitHub.
 Wait a few minutes then check to make sure they show on Github pages.
-If you need a review on how to do this check out [github instructions](https://byui-cit.github.io/learning-modules/modules/general/hosting-git-github/ponder2/).
+If you need a review on how to do this check out [github instructions](https://byui-cit.github.io/learning-modules/modules/general/hosting-git-gihub/ponder2/).
 Start around step 3.

 After verifying that your page updated, submit the URL to your page in Ilearn.
 The URL will look something like this: <kbd>https://githubusername.github.io/wdd131/recipes</kbd>.
-Make sure to replace "githubusername" with YOUR actual github username :)
+Make sure to replace "githubusername" with *your* actual github username :)